-Instead of taking the train from Espinho to Porto, you can walk the entire boardwalk all the way to the next train station, which is Granja Station.
+Instead of taking the train from Espinho to Porto, you can walk the entire boardwalk to the next train station, Granja Station.
 And from Granja Station, take the train back to Porto.

 The trail is approximately 3km long.
 The last stretch of the path goes through a neighbourhood.
 Keep walking along Av.
 Sacadura Cabral and the road will lead you to Granja Station.

-Otherwise, enjoy a bit of the boardwalk and walk back to Espinho Station and catch the next train back to Porto.
+Otherwise, enjoy the boardwalk, walk back to Espinho Station, and catch the next train back to Porto.

 Address: Av.8 12, Espinho

-What and where to at in Espinho Portugal
+What and where to eat in Espinho, Portugal

 There are a few things you must eat in Espinho.
-Since the town is right next to the sea, there are plenty of seafood options.
-And I tried the grilled prawns and squid at Os Melinhos and it was absolutely one of the best meals I ever had!
+Since the town is right next to the sea, plenty of seafood options exist.
+And I tried the grilled prawns and squid at Os Melinhos and it was absolutely one of the best meals I have ever had!